Army of the Republic of Vietnam Special Forces: Buddhist crisis

 In 1964, the U.S. Army's 5th Special Forces Group was officially assigned to Vietnam.
 The LLDB worked closely with the U.S. command and although the Americans funded the CIDG camps, the LLDB assumed ultimate responsibility.
 These camps were commanded by the ARVN Special Forces, supplemented by U.S. Special Forces advisors.
 From 24 June to 1 July 1964 under Project DELTA, LLDB teams performed five parachute drops into Laos to gather intelligence.
 By 1965, LLDB personnel were working with the ARVN in recruiting and training as well as sending groups into communist areas in South Vietnam to gather information.
 US Special Forces referred to the LLDB as "LL" or "LIMA-LIMA" using the phonetic alphabet.
 Over the radio they were called "XRAY" so it would not reveal the unit as CIDG.

 1970s

 In March 1970, aware of the impending withdrawal of U.S. Special Forces from Vietnam as part of a general withdrawal, the U.S. Military Assistance Command, Vietnam (MACV) agreed to convert CIDG camps into ARVN Border Ranger camps.
 The most highly regarded of the CIDG units, the Mobile Strike Force followed the conversion and integration into the ARVN as well.
-The LLDB were eventually disbanded.
-The former indigenous reconnaissance team personnel previously assigned to work with MACV-SOG (the US military reconnaissance office for MACV) were regrouped into the Intelligence Directorate of the JGS.
+The LLDB were eventually disbanded in December 1970.
+The former indigenous reconnaissance team personnel previously assigned to work with MACV-SOG (the US military reconnaissance office for MACV) were regrouped into the Intelligence Directorate of the Joint General Staff (JGS).
 This directorate was usually known by the nickname "the 7th Technical Directorate" and was divided into three sections: